brussell36/Bakery.Solution/README.md

 # Pierre's Bakery

-#### C# practice for Epicodus, 07.16.2020
+#### C# practice for Epicodus, 07.17.2020

 ## By Benjamin Russell

 ## Description

-Create an app that will take a word and return the Scrabble score for that word.
+This application will ask a user how much bread and pastry they would like to purchase.
+The total cost will be returned to the user.
+Pierre's will offer the following deals: If user buys 2 loaves of bread they will get a third for free and the deal for pastry will be buy 1 for $2 or 3 for $5.

 ## Setup/Installation Requirements